Andy Geldman explains how to set competitive prices while minimizing effort and maximizing profit.

 Repricing is one of the many areas where eBay and Amazon sellers differ: it’s much less common on eBay.
 I think this could be down to the eBay selling culture and eBay’s approach as a listing-driven marketplace.
 Interestingly, there is a very important factor pulling in the other direction: eBay’s Best Match algorithm.

-eBay has a product catalog, but its use is optional except for some electronics and media categories (UK version).
+eBay has a product catalog, but its use is optional except for some electronics and media categories.
 A lot of the time the catalog is not used, and sellers can always add their own images and description.

-Even the listing title (which a layperson might expect to be an unambiguous way to identify the product for sale) is normally optimized, by using the maximum number of characters allowed and including popular search keywords.
+Even the listing title (which a casual observer might expect to be an unambiguous way to identify the product for sale) is often optimized, by using the maximum number of characters allowed and including popular search keywords.

 What this means is that it is much more difficult to identify identical products on eBay than on Amazon, and therefore to reprice accurately.
 It’s not unusual for eBay sellers to dismiss repricing on eBay as unacceptably risky, unnecessary or even impossible.